jobayer977/cs-interview-questions/README.md

 ```

 **Note:** The above algorithm is `O(log n)` because it has to divide the data set in half every time it loops.

-10. ### When should you not use binary search?

-In case the list of elements is not sorted, there's no way to use binary search because the median value of the list can be anywhere and when the list is split into two parts, the element that you were searching for could be cut off.
-This is why binary search is not useful.